hstarmans/hexastorm/readme.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- --
 ```

+### APIO
+An alternative to apio is yowasp or compile from source.
+Apio is chosen as compilation takes a long time on a Raspberry.
+[Yowasp](http://yowasp.org/) comes with python support but only works on a X86 system.
+Yowasp takes a lot of time to run the first time.
+The FPGA toolchain can be build from source via [ICE40](http://www.clifford.at/icestorm/).

 <!--
 TODO:
   test current code base on scanner in single line and single facet mode;